pokevin/cdn-graphs-explorer/README.md

 ## Run the project

 You need to set environement variables to run the project.
-If you run this project on local enviromenm you can create a `.env` file at the root of the project.
+If you run this project on local enviroment you can create a `.env` file at the root of the project.
 See this [example](./.env.example):

 ```config